 I try to spend time painting on the weekends and usually I do, but not as consistently as I would like to.
 My medium of choice is oil paint, although I sometimes pick up my acrylic paints for backgrounds or just for a change.
 I have a set of watercolours and a selection of gouache colours that I hope to return to at some point.

 I continue my practice of art in order to develop my artistic skills and to experiment.
 I want to learn and I want to play.
 I want to see if a personal artistic style will emerge and what that might look like.
 I want to record where I’ve come from and even more of where I’m going.
 I intend to explore new styles and techniques, mediums and ideas.
 I want to be prolific – or as prolific as I can be fitted into a life that includes a husband, two teenage kids, a full-time job and friends and hobbies that are all very important to me.
 I want to develop my ability to notice – to notice colours and relationships and textures and the visual beauty in the commonplace.
 And then I want to portray that in my art if I am able.
-It will be a visual adventure and I will document and accumulate some of the evidence on my blog in posts every three weeks and I welcome any feedback along the way.
+It will be a visual adventure and I will document and accumulate some of the evidence on my blog in posts every three or four weeks and I welcome any feedback along the way.
 I’m looking forward to seeing what unfolds.

 2019 Blog Plan: